 When enrolled in Practicum or Internship, each student is required to obtain student level liability insurance.
-Students can buy this through CPH & Associates (www.cphins.com).
-AAMFT Student Members in good standing can receive free professional liability insurance through AAMFT.
-Students must have liability insurance before they can begin seeing clients.
+Students must have liability insurance before they can begin their clinical training and must maintain active liability insurance throughout.
 As International students have different country regulations, these students are required to submit written proof that liability insurance is not required in their home country where they are practicing.
+AAMFT Student memberships include student liability insurance through CPH Insurance (https://cphins.com/).